VA North Texas Health Care System

 About the VA North Texas Health Care System

 VA North Texas Health Care System is a progressive health care provider in the heart of Texas that covers 38 counties in Texas and two in southern Oklahoma.
-Accredited by The Joint Commission, this 1A complexity level facility is the second largest VA health care system in the country, serving more than 123,000 Veterans with 1.4 million outpatient episodes of care in FY 16.
-With headquarters in Dallas, other facilities are located in Bonham, Fort Worth and Tyler, as well as six community based outpatient clinics.
+Accredited by The Joint Commission, this 1A complexity level facility is the second largest VA health care system in the country, serving more than 129,000 Veterans with 1.4 million outpatient episodes of care in FY 17.
+With headquarters in Dallas, other facilities are located in Bonham, Fort Worth, Tyler and Plano as well as five community based outpatient clinics.

 VA North Texas provides comprehensive health services through primary, tertiary and long-term care in many areas, including medicine, surgery, mental health and rehabilitation.
 The 853-bed system includes Spinal Cord Injury Center, Domiciliary and Community Living Center with dedicated hospice and dementia units.
 A Fisher House on campus at Dallas VA Medical Center provides no-cost temporary lodging in a home-like setting for families of Veterans or active duty military personnel receiving VA care.
 A Polytrauma Suite provides specialized treatments and therapies for traumatic brain injury and other combat-associated conditions, and a dedicated Mammography Suite provides OB-GYN and imaging services in a private spa-like environment for female Veterans.